 I recently graduated in December and was offered to be the assistant women’s volleyball coach.
 I am in an awkward transition from being a student athlete to now coaching my former teammates.
 I have coached club volleyball for the last 5 or 6 years, but I have never coached at the college level.
 I am a member of the AVCA and submitted an application to receive a mentor, but they are unable to match me just yet.
 Do you have any advice by chance?
 Thank you and I look forward to hearing from you!

 If you’re working with a head coach who has a pretty strong presence with the team then things probably won’t be too difficult for you with respect to your former teammates.
 They will just see you as being Coach’s helper more than actually being someone who’s telling them what to do.
 That’s not a bad thing.
-It makes it really easy for you to taking a learning approach.
+It makes it really easy for you to take a learning approach.

 Either way, though, I think the key for you developing a good working relationship with them is taking a “providing information” angle on your interactions.
 By that I mean try to avoid coming off as telling them what to do.
 That could be tough for former teammates to take.
 Instead, try to think of the sorts of things you wanted to hear from your coaches – scouting information, stats on their play, video of what they’re doing, encouragement, a kick in the butt at the right time, etc.